Jabe03/database-systems-project/README.md

   - Enumerate all database commands we want to implement
   - Provide explicit support for these commands

+## How to run Java API
+To run the java database API server, you must provide the password to the database server.
+In this project you must set the environment variable DB_PASSWORD to your database password.
+In intellij, you can go to configure your run configuration and set the environment varaible by typing `DB_PASSWORD={password}` in the `Environment varaibles` section.

 ## How to use API/REPL
 The REPL accepts the following formats: